 Groundwater levels, and consequently groundwater storage conditions, in the Carmel Valley Alluvial Aquifer have maintained a relatively normal pattern in recent years, in contrast to the dramatic storage declines that were observed during the prolonged 1987-1991 drought period.
-The relatively stable storage in the Carmel Valley alluvial aquifer in recent years is attributable to a combination of a period of more favorable hydrologic conditions and the adoption of improved water management practices that have tended to preserve higher storage conditions in the aquifer.
-In WY 2014, Carmel Valley alluvial aquifer storage declined slightly compared with recent years as this year was classified as "critically dry" and marked the third consecutive dry or critically dry hydrologic year.
+The relatively stable storage in the Carmel Valley alluvial aquifer in recent years is attributable to a combination of periods of more favorable hydrologic conditions and the adoption of improved water management practices that have tended to preserve higher storage conditions in the aquifer.
+In WY 2016, Carmel Valley alluvial aquifer storage increased slightly compared with recent years as this year was classified as "below normal."